 Once you’ve established the foundation and are ready to promote your business, it’s important to consider what regulations exist around advertising, including text, imagery and video since these vary immensely by region and country.

-Content that flies freely in your home market may be considered too violent or risqué in another.
+Content that resonates in your home market may be considered too violent or risqué in another.

 You’ve spent time (and money) clearly defining and communicating your business’ style, personality, voice and more.
 While you don’t want to change who you are, it’s wise to do a quick study of the market to see what locals think of your logo, brand name and overall identity.